nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-What is the expiry date of 'chicken'?
+What is the expiry date of 'chicken' in 'dd/MM/yyyy' format?
 ____________________________________________________________
 ```